runatlantis/org/GOVERNANCE.md

 - Periodically attend the recurring community meetings
 - In general, continue to be willing to spend at least 5% of their time working on Atlantis (~0.25 business days per week)

-The current list of core-contributors for each repository is published and updated in each repo’s OWNERS.md file.
+Each repository's current list of core-contributors is published and updated in each repo’s OWNERS.md file.

 ### Maintainer